CxxxxDxxxF/gotlockbotfinal/README.md

 2. Set `DISCORD_TOKEN` and `GUILD_ID` in the service's environment variables.
 3. Render will build the Dockerfile and run `python bot.py` automatically.

 Slash commands will sync when the bot starts.
 The `/postpick` command accepts a unit amount and a text channel and posts an embed in that channel while replying ephemerally to the user.
+The `/analyze_bet` command lets users upload a bet slip image and returns an AI-generated breakdown when `OPENAI_API_KEY` is configured.

 ## Running tests